Josip Gostič

 Biographical notes

-Josip Gostič was born in Stara Loka near Škofja Loka, Slovenia, on the 5th of March 1900.
+Josip Gostič was born in Stara Loka near Škofja Loka, Slovenia, on March 5th, 1900.
 Soon afterwards, he moved to Homec near Ljubljana, where his father worked as an organist in the parish church.
 Having completed his secondary schooling at the organ school in Ljubljana, he worked for two years as an organist in Homec.
 In 1921 he enrolled in the state conservatory in Ljubljana, singing at the same time in the choir of the Ljubljana opera and occasionally appearing in some small roles.
-His debut as Lenskij in Evgenij Onegin on the 5th of September 1929 revealed the enormous potential of the young tenor.
+His debut as Lenskij in Evgenij Onegin on September 5th, 1929 revealed the enormous potential of the young tenor.
 He possessed all the qualities indispensable for a first-class opera singer, i. e. a nice, strong, well-balanced voice of great volume, excellent musicality and musical proficiency, as well as a good figure and a talent for the convincing musical interpretation of his roles on stage.
 In 1930 he graduated with honours from the Ljubljana conservatory.
 As a member of the Ljubljana opera, he appeared in more than 40 opera and operetta roles, ranging from Ferrando in Così fan tutte, Almaviva in Il barbiere di Siviglia and Eisenstein in Die Fledermaus to Rodolfo in La bohème, Werther, des Grieux in Manon and Riccardo in Un ballo in maschera.
 Sometimes he had to appear in as many as a hundred performances per season.
 He also had private tutoring with Marie Rado-Danielli in Vienna and attained a masterful singing technique.
 He became a permanent member of the Croatian National Theatre in Zagreb in 1937.
-From his first guest appearance in the role of Janko in Prodaná nevěsta in 1932 until his last performance of Manrico in Il trovatore on the 12th of October 1963, he was an adored favourite of the Zagreb audience, who best expressed their enthusiasm on the 30th anniversary of his artistic work, when he appeared as Andrea Chénier on the 6th of June 1959.
+From his first guest appearance in the role of Janko in Prodaná nevěsta in 1932 until his last performance of Manrico in Il trovatore on October 12th, 1963, he was an adored favourite of the Zagreb audience, who best expressed their enthusiasm on the 30th anniversary of his artistic work, when he appeared as Andrea Chénier on June 6th, 1959.
 Indeed, it was in Zagreb that Gostič's artistic personality fully evolved.
 At the Zagreb opera, he appeared in 54 roles for about thousand times.

 In 1942 his guest appearances in Vienna began; first at the Volksoper, where he sang Canio in Pagliacci, Wagner's Lohengrin and Bacchus in Ariadne auf Naxos.
 In 1951, he became a permanent member of the Vienna State Opera, appearing 260 times in 16 different roles in ten seasons.
 Sticking to the rule to sing only the roles suited to your age, he began to expand his repertoire with heroic roles.
 The light color of his voice and a soft mezzavoce lent exceptional dramatic feeling and deep human warmth to his renditions of Parsifal, Porin by the Croatian composer Vatroslav Lisinski (1819–1854), Cavaradossi in Tosca, Don José in Carmen, German in Pikovaja dama, Don Carlo, Radames in Aida, Manrico, Florestan in Fidelio, and above all to Otello.
 This, along with great musicianship, made him one of the most complete artists in both musical and scenical terms, a perfectly reliable partner to singers and conductors alike.
 Gostič also appeared in first performances of several Croatian operas and was an unsurpassed interpreter of a cult role of Croatian music – Mića in Ero s onoga svijeta (Ero the joker) by Jakov Gotovac (1895–1982).

 Gostič's international fame began in 1951 when he appeared in the premiere of Lohengrin in Vienna under the baton of Clemens Krauss in Rudolf Hartmann's production.
 He was compared with Leo Slezak, the best compliment a singer interpreting Lohengrin could have received.
-Impressed by Gostič's masterful performance, Krauss engaged him to sing Midas in the world premiere of Die Liebe der Danae by Richard Strauss at the Salzburg Festival on the 14th of August 1952.
+Impressed by Gostič's masterful performance, Krauss engaged him to sing Midas in the world premiere of Die Liebe der Danae by Richard Strauss at the Salzburg Festival on August 14th, 1952.
 He also sang Midas at the premiere of the same opera in Vienna, at La Scala as well as in the guest performance given by the Vienna Opera ensemble at the Opéra in Paris.
 At the Vienna State Opera he also appeared as Don José, Cavaradossi, Florestan, Manrico, Turiddu in Cavalleria rusticana, Radames, Otello, Herman, Riccardo, Andrea Chénier, First armed man in Die Zauberflöte, and rendered Dick Johnson at the very successful premiere of Puccini's La fanciulla del West and a splendid Bacchus at the premiere of Ariadne auf Naxos.

 Guest appearances in other European countries followed, most frequently in the role of Lohengrin in Spain and Italy.
 His interpretation of Lohengrin, exceptionally powerful in its harmony of the material and immaterial, of the human and divine, immanent to Wagner's hero, was enthusiastically acclaimed by the audience of Teatre del Liceu in Barcelona, where he received the highest recognition for his rendition of the role.
 In 1957 he interpreted role of Siegfried in Götterdämmerung in Wolfgang Wagner's production in Venice.
 In 1958 he appeared at the premiere of Boris Godunov at Covent Garden in London, and he also sang in Prague, Dresden, Berlin, Hamburg, Athens and other European cities.
 In 1961 he delivered the 115th role of his repertoire – Pierre Bezukhov at the Croatian premiere of Prokofiev's War and peace in Zagreb.
 Gostič was also a concert singer.
 He appeared in Verdi's and Mozart's respective Requiem, Beethoven's Symphony no. 9 and Mahler's Lied von der Erde.

-Gostič died in Ljubljana on the 25th December 1963.
+Gostič died in Ljubljana on December 25th, 1963.
 His appearances in 115 main roles on about two thousand evenings, his enormous talent and highest standards of performance throughout his career made him a pivotal figure and mainstay of the splendid days of the Zagreb opera.
 According to the great conductor Karl Böhm, Josip Gostič .. was a singer of the kind that does not exist nowadays.

 Martin Ramor